Haivision/srt/docs/API-functions.md

 the currently active link is unstable, and which should keep transmitting when multiple active links are currently stable.

-2. Balancing groups with "fixed" algorighm: in this case it defines the desired link load share.
+2. Balancing groups with "fixed" algorithm: in this case it defines the desired link load share.
 You can think of it as a percentage of link load, but indeed a load percentage is defined as this weight value divided by a sum of all weight values from all member links.
 Note however that the sum is calculated out of all links that have been successfully connected.
-The default 0 is also a special value that defines an "equalized" load share (its set to the arithmetic average of the weights from all links).
+The default 0 is also a special value that defines an "equalized" load share (it's set to the arithmetic average of the weights from all links).

 Functions to be used on groups: